 Newborn babies are surprisingly hardy, considering how fragile they look, but they must still be handled with extreme care.
 Doctors, nurses, midwives, and other individuals tasked with prenatal and postnatal care must understand the weighty responsibility of their position, and should know how to handle an infant without causing any undue harm.
 If an infant is in any way injured, they might suffer lasting repercussions.

 In some cases, an infant may become paralyzed due to severe spinal injuries, nervous conditions, brain injuries, or infections.
 Doctors must be vigilant to diagnose and treat such issues if they occur, and nurses and other healthcare professionals must do their part to provide infants with the care they need and deserve.
-To learn more about infant paralysis and how it’s caused, read on:
+Learn more from our team of Louisville personal injury lawyers about infant paralysis and how it’s caused:

 Understanding Infant Paralysis